What is the difference between official and unofficial?

 Your transcript, which you can on view on E-Student, will include the number of cumulative credits earned.

-How can I get on a waitlist if a class is full?
+What can I do if a class is full?

-How will I be notified if a spot opened up?
+How will I be notified if I receive seat in the closed course?

 Why is my registration status “unofficial”?